Haggard (band)

 Haggard (/ˈhægərd/) is a German symphonic metal band founded in 1989 that combines classical music and early music with metal.

 History

-Haggard was founded in 1989 and originally played death metal.
-They changed their musical style after their first demo tape, Introduction in 1992, becoming a band with symphonic melodies and classical instruments but folk themes.
-The album And Thou Shalt Trust... the Seer marked their breakthrough in 1997.
-After their second album Awaking the Centuries (the life of the prophet Nostradamus), they toured through Mexico twice.
+Haggard started in 1989 as a death metal band.
+After their 1992 demo, Introduction, they switched to a style featuring symphonic melodies and classical instruments with folk themes.
+The 1997 album And Thou Shalt Trust... the Seer was their breakthrough.
+After their second, Nostradamus-based album, Awaking the Centuries, they toured through Mexico twice.

-Just before their album Awaking the Centuries was released, the group had its highest number of musicians at 21.
-All their songs are written by vocalist and guitarist Asis Nasseri.
+Before the release of Awaking the Centuries, the group had its highest number of musicians at 21.
+Singer and guitarist Asis Nasseri writes all their songs.

-In 2004, they released their third album Eppur Si Muove about the life of Italian scholar Galileo Galilei, sentenced to house arrest for heresy by the Catholic Church for supporting Copernicus' claim that the Earth revolved around the Sun.
-In 2021 the album was elected by Metal Hammer as the 23rd best symphonic metal album.
+In 2004, they released their third album, Eppur Si Muove, about the life of Italian scholar Galileo Galilei, arrested for heresy for supporting Copernicus' claim that the Earth revolved around the Sun.
+Metal Hammer elected the album the 23rd best symphonic metal album in 2021.